 For training set creation, use pieces of fruit across the full range of fruit maturity.
 In general, the more specimens used to make the model, the more accurate it will be at predicting values.
 Do not include any fruit that has suffered from heat stress, sun burn, is misshapen or otherwise physically damaged.

 Influence of Temperature on Spectra: The purpose of using multiple temperatures in training set creation is to compensate for the changing molecular response to light in relation to temperature.
 By scanning the same fruit at 2-3 temperatures, the program is able to ignore any spectral shifts or changes that do not relate to changes in the desired trait such as fructose or starch.
 By including variation of temperature for the same fruit in the model, the math can autocorrect for temperature.
-For some applications the need for temperature correction is small, such as in controlled storage where temperature is constant, but if the F-750 will be used on fruit which does not always remain a constant temperature, a training set will need to be created to accommodate for this potential temperature range.
+For some applications, the need for temperature correction is small, such as in controlled storage where temperature is constant, but if the F-750 will be used on fruit which does not always remain a constant temperature, a training set will need to be created to accommodate for this potential temperature range.

 WARNING: It is recommended that if a F-750 user does not have experience model building that they build the original model at room temperature only.
 Temperature correction can be built into the model at a later point.
 This can be done by collecting additional specimen, approximately 20% of the original model-building population, and their reference values and adding these to the original model (see Appendix II).
 For additional information on how to perform this process see the Merging Training Sets section of the manual.